 Candidates will be automatically disqualified for any of the following circumstances:

-Candidates who are recommended to proceed in the process by a Police Review Board will be made a contingent offer of employment and invited to the Medical/Psychological evaluation process.
+Candidates who are recommended to proceed in the process by the Candidate Review Board will be made a contingent offer of employment and invited to the Psychological evaluation process.

-Successful completion of Medical and Psychological examinations is required.
-Prior to taking the medical and psychological exams, a contingent offer of employment as a police recruit to the Port Authority Police Academy is tendered to an applicant.
-It will be conditional upon successful completion of the medical and psychological examinations.
-Each potential police recruit will be required to authorize access to all health records.
-If the Office of Medical Services determines that an applicant is unable to perform the essential functions of the position, the contingent offer of employment will be withdrawn.
+Successful completion of Psychological and Medical examinations are required.
+Prior to taking the psychological and medical exams, a contingent offer of employment as a police recruit to the Port Authority Police Academy is tendered to an applicant.
+It will be conditional upon successful completion of the psychological and medical examinations.
+Each potential police recruit will be required to present health records upon request.
+If the Office of Medical Services determines that an applicant is unable to perform the essential functions of the position, the contingent offer of employment will be rescinded.

 Body Mass Index (BMI): Candidates with a BMI of 30 or greater will be referred for further testing to evaluate cardiovascular endurance and to rule out any related health risks.